darpanVatsRIB/MultiActivity/README.md

+# Multi activity Template
-# Template has three fragments with three activities, which inflates from the bottom navigation bar.
+Template has three fragments with three activities, which inflates from the bottom navigation bar.
 Fragment favorite provides the retrofit2 sample code for fetching the data from the server.
 You can Add your activities in the using two other fragments.